Vblox/documentation/content/applications/finance/accounting/taxation/taxes/B2B_B2C.rst

 position on the customer form so that it will be applied automatically at every sale of this customer.

-The pricelist is in the **Sales & Purchases** tab of the customer form, and the fiscal position is in the accounting tab.
+The pricelist and fiscal position are in the **Sales & Purchases** tab of the customer form.

 Note that this is error prone: if you set a fiscal position with tax included in prices but use a pricelist that is not included, you might